lcnetdev/bfe/docs/bfe-api.md

 * `buildContextForWorksEndpoint`: (String) This is a custom override for LC to redirect context panel requests from resources at ID.LOC.GOV to an internal source.
 QUESTOIN: Is this necessary still or could we use the ID data?
 * `enableUserTemplates`: (Boolean)  This will permit users to generate their own "templates," which is a means to hide not-required fields in a chosen profile.
+Default "true".
 * `enableLoadMarc`: (Boolean) This option - really only useful to LC - will enable the "Load MARC" tab in the `lcapplication` (see above).
-* `oclckey`: (String) This holds the OCLC developer's key and is used to fetch MARC records from OCLC.
-Used by `lcapplication` (see above).
-* `resourceURI`: Base URI for resources in the triplestore.
 * `logging`: (Object) with two properties.  `level` indicates the level of logging desired.
 INFO and DEBUG are the two options.
 DEBUG is verbose.
 Default is INFO.  `toConsole` is a boolean value.
 "True" will write the output to the